XML Format

 <define name="custom-value" />

 These values will be available in Haxe and in templates.
-For templates, use the syntax ::DEFINE_custom_value::.
+For templates, use the syntax ::DEFINE_CUSTOM_VALUE::.
 Hyphens are converted to underscores in both cases.

 dependency